preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 Scheduled Publishing
 *********************
-If Scheduled Publishing has been activated for the Page Collection you can choose to set publishing at a later date.
+If Scheduled Publishing has been activated for the Page Collection you can choose to set publishing at a later date, and, if the property allow it, time.

 **Note!** Even if Scheduled Publishing has been activated, it is never mandatory.
 You can always publish directly, as described above.

-If you would you to schedule publishing, do the following:
+If you would like to schedule publishing, do the following:

 1. Edit the page.
 2. Go to the PROPERTIES tab.

 .. image:: publish-properties.png

-The property used for scheduling is identified by a click icon.
+The property used for scheduling is identified by a clock icon.

 .. image:: publish-properties-icon.png